 The carelessness we have lived with is going to kill our future generations.

 Observation 02: There is no need to panic.
 The situation is under control and we have nothing to fear.
-The exposure of the internet is bound to come with some risks and there is nothing new to this.
+Exposure to the internet is bound to come with some risks and there is nothing new to this.
 Each technology has its negatives.
-We need not worry and must not keep a vigil on children as if they are some criminals.
+We need not worry and must not keep a vigil on children as if they are criminals.
 Schools are doing the best and we need to agree with their observation that there is a need to perfect the children to face tough competition in careers.
 All is Well, to be precise!

 Recently arrested by the Russian Police, the female "death group administrator" has become popular more than he age.
 Being just 17, yes! it's indeed not an age where we expect someone to rule over the internet and make fellow humans kill themselves.
 But she has done so.
 WHY?
 The answer is yet to be unearthed but one thing is for sure that the pervertedness in the mind is causing a lot of trouble in the world.

 A news report, titled with the words of the boy who had got into the ill-intended game: They will kill me... is the latest addition to the cries, we have been witnessing for some months.